 On Sunday, Bill went with the missionaries to have service in the mountains.
 It was the first time that Bill would have the opportunity to preach the Gospel to the people of Haiti.
 It was this experience that led to the beginning of Mission To Haiti.

 Mission To Haiti is primarily a child sponsorship organization.
-We are presently working with 12 churches which all have Christian schools.
+We are presently working with 13 churches and Christian schools, and 2 vocational schools.
 More than 4,000 children attend these schools.
-We believe we are ‘transforming Haiti one child at a time’.
+We are equipping these young people to change Haiti for Christ.